Gasorekibo/personal_budget/README.md

 - Add new expense
 - Expense Summary with Pie Chart
 - Real Time Update of the Amount you've used in %
-- A function to add a new income source